 You are required to record all tax-deductible expenses and declare any rental income in your tax returns.
 According to the ATO, deductible expenses can include:

 - Other expenses from owning an investment property.

-This means that you will pay taxes on your income (including rental) minus all these expenses.
-It is essential to maintain thorough records of all these expenses right from the start.
+This means that you will pay taxes on your income (including rental).
+Maintaining thorough records of all these expenses is essential right from the start.

 The ATO recommends keeping records right from the start so you can meet tax obligations, working out how to divide income and expenses, and paying instalments towards your end of year tax liabilities.

 How much can I borrow for my investment property?